JayWood/the-seo-framework/readme.txt

 * New Sitemap Date output options.
 * Adaptive WPML & qTranslate X URL generation.
 * Improved editorial translations.
-* Automatic option merging.
+* Automatic option merging on update.
 * New AJAX integration when adding tags.
 * Personalized error handling for developers.
-* 129 new functions for developers.
+* Over 120 new public functions for developers.
+* 19 brand new filters for developers.
 * WP Query Admin synchronization for developers.
 * Automated setting navigation tabs for developers.